anonymous-8989/sub-156/README.md

    $ python3 src/video_downloader.py --video-path '../labels.json' --output 'your path to store the downloaded videos' --cookies 'your YouTube cookie file'
    ```

-3. Curate the downloaded original videos as Surg-3M video dataset.
+3. Curate the downloaded original videos as LEMON video dataset.
 In detail, use the video_processor to classify each frame as either 'surgical' or 'non-surgical', then remove the beginning and end segments of non-surgical content from the videos, and mask the non-surgical regions in 'surgical' frames and the entire 'non-surgical' frames.

    ```bash
    $ python3 src/video_processor.py --input 'your original downloaded video storage path' --input-json '../labels.json' --output 'your path to store the curated videos and their corresponding frame annotation files' --classify-models 'frame classification model' --segment-models 'non-surgical object detection models'
    ```

-4. Process the Surg-3M video dataset as Surg-3M image dataset (For foundation model pre-training).
+4. Process the LEMON video dataset as LEMON image dataset (For foundation model pre-training).

    ```bash
    $ python3 src/create_lmdb.py --video-folder 'your directory containing the curated videos and their corresponding frame annotation files' --output-json 'your path for the json file to verify the videos and labels alignment' --lmdb-path 'your lmdb storage path'